isaiahcolson/watchlist-client/README.md

 - [X] add watchlist header and finalize positioning
 - [ ] send new watchlist order to database
 * add 10 movies and 10 shows of seeded data
 * style titles page, section by genre and types
 - [X] switch name for poster
 - [X] create a new MovieFilter component
 - [x] display titles in horizontal row with overflow scroll
-- [X] add filter for all shows, drama, comedy, action crime, animation, mystery, adventure, fantasy, history, horror, romance, sci-fi, sitcom, thriller, war
+- [X] add filter for all shows, drama, comedy, action, crime, animation, mystery, adventure, fantasy, history, horror, romance, sci-fi, sitcom, thriller, war
 * add 10 movies and 10 shows of seeded data

-* final touches
+* final touches, finalize styling and MVP
+ * title show page
-- [ ] increase side margins of storyline on titles show page
+  - [X] increase side margins of storyline on titles show page, change button to be "+ Watchlist"
+  - [ ] style titles show page for mobile
+  - [ ] add 5 movies and 5 shows of seeded data

+ * titles page
+  - [ ] bring titles closer together
+  - [ ] bring filtered sections closer together
+  - [ ] add featured title every 3 or 4 filters
+  - [ ] style titles page for mobile
+  - [ ] add 5 movies and 5 shows of seeded data

+ * profile page
+ - [ ] style profile page for mobile
+ - [ ] add 5 movies and 5 shows of seeded data

+ * landing page
   - [ ] add extra info to landing page
-- [ ] update yellow color in color palette
-- [ ] add react flowchart to ERD picture
+  - [ ] add 5 movies and 5 shows of seeded data

+ * overall
   - [ ] change favicon
   - [ ] update README with new wireframes
   - [ ] update README with final design assets
+  - [ ] update yellow color in color palette
-- [ ] update login route to users watchlist
+  - [ ] add react flowchart to ERD picture
+  - [ ] add 5 movies and 5 shows of seeded data

+  * reg pages
+   - [ ] fix nav if token has expired
-* add 5 movies and 5 shows of seeded data
+   - [ ] add 5 movies and 5 shows of seeded data

 * deploy project

 ### Stretch